ministryofjustice/analytics-platform-control-panel/doc/running.md

 ## <a name="env"></a>Environment variables

-The simplest solution is to ask for a copy of a working `.env` file from one of the other developers with the envars set for development.
+The simplest solution is to ask for a copy of a working `.env` or `.envrc` file from one of the other developers with the envars set for development.

 If this isn't immediately possible and at a mininum, you need to set the following environment variables: